Etiquetas:

 The policeman on patrol

-With a spirit you can't replace no machine
+With a spirit you can't replace with no machine

 Click en la palabra para obtener su definición.